Isotropic covariance functions on graphs and their edges: Restricted covariance function properties

 \begin{proof} Letting $n\rightarrow\infty$ and $t_0\rightarrow\infty$, the first inequality in \eqref{eq.covineq1} implies non-negativity of $C$, and the second inequality in \eqref{eq.covineq1} implies $C(0)C(2t)\geq C(t)^2$ for all $t>0$.
 Thus, if for some $t_1>0$ and all $t>t_1$ we have $C(2t)=0$, then $C(t)=0$ for all $t>t_1$, from which it follows by induction that $C(t)=0$ for all $t>0$. \end{proof}

-As an example of the severity of the restrictions, consider the "bounded linear model" for a variogram suggested on page 205 in \cite{okabe:sugihara:12} in connection to linear networks.
+To illustrate the scope of the covariance function restrictions given above it is instructive to consider the variogram suggested on page 205 in \cite{okabe:sugihara:12} in connection to linear networks.
 If there is a corresponding isotropic covariance function, its radial profile is given by

 where $\beta_0, \beta_1, \beta_2>0$ are parameters.
 As this function has bounded support, by Corollary~\ref{cor.nonnegunbsup} this cannot be a valid covariance function on an arbitrary graph with Euclidean edges (or an arbitrary linear network).
-Of course this does not imply that the variogram for the bounded linear model is invalid, but numerical calculations show that the variogram is in general not conditionally negative semi-definite in the case of most star-shaped graphs.
-Therefore we believe it is not a proper variogram for an arbitrary graph with Euclidean edges.
+However, as remarked in the paragraph proceeding Theorem~\ref{thm: extension for tree graphs}, this does not preclude the positive definiteness of $C(t)$ on a particular {\sl fixed} tree graph.
+Indeed, Theorem~\ref{thm: simplified extension for tree graphs} can be invoked to imply that when $\mathcal G$ is a Euclidean tree with $m\geq 3$ leaves, then $C(t)^\alpha$ is positive semi-definite (with respect to $d_{R,\mathcal G}=d_{G,\mathcal G}$) for any $\alpha\geq 2 \lceil m/2\rceil - 1$.